hughwilson44/website/content/authors/admin/_index.md

   url: https://www.princeton.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include single-molecule biophysics, algorithm development, and structural biology
+bio: My research interests include single-molecule measurements and super-resolution imaging, molecular biophysics, algorithm development, and structural biology

 # Interests to show in About widget
 interests:
+- Single-molecule measurements and super-resolution imaging
-- Single-molecule biophysics
+- Molecular biophysics
-- Algorithm development
+- Algorithm development (time series analysis, image processing)
-- Structural Biology
+- Structural Biology (cryoEM and cryoET)

 # Education to show in About widget
 education: